 A forest grows on a fallen forest, as they say.
 The carbon from a previous generation of plants is the most crucial element for creating soil.
 Utilize it.

-Cereal grasses are often grown for this purpose as they’re one of the fastest-growing plants and can be chopped & dropped not long after planting.
+Cereal grasses are often grown for this purpose as they're one of the fastest-growing plants and can be chopped & dropped not long after planting.
 They continue to produce more carbonaceous plant matter after numerous cuttings and make a fantastic mulch.
-Cereal grains and grasses such as rye are a great choice for a carbon input into your system.
+Cereal grains and grasses such as rye or oats in the cool season, and millet or sorghum in the hot season make great choices for quick carbon input into your system.

 Growing some plants only for adding carbon to your soils (rather than for consumption or sale) is a great way to give back more to your dirt than you take.